On-Demand Inner Ear, Inner Drive: Unlocking the contributions of the auditory & vestibular systems

 Sheila Frick, On-Demand

 Originally Recorded on October 20, 2020

 Recording available for 30 days following your purchase

 3 Contact Hour (.3 AOTA CEUs) awarded if course requirements are met.
 Integrative Education is an AOTA Approved Provider, number 11607, for Distance Learning - Interactive, Distance Learning - Independent Self-Study, and Blended/Hybrid courses that include both interactive and independent study aspects.
 Course approval number: 00637.
-The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification of other professional recognition.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 For additional continuing education information for PT, SLP, and social work, click here to access our CEU policy information.